 And as of last month, the Sears now looks like… well, this:

 Yep, you do indeed “store closing” signs in the windows above that entrance.
-As you no doubt are aware of by now, Sears has been struggling quite a bit in recent years; last year and earlier this year, they announced the closing of several stores around the country, including the Sears near where I used to live in Green Bay.
-(It was at that Sears where I bought my very first pair of women’s leather pants.)
+As you no doubt are aware of by now, Sears has been struggling quite a bit in recent years; last year and earlier this year, they announced the closing of several stores around the country, including the Sears near where I used to live in Green Bay (the very store where I bought my first pair of women’s leather pants).
 Even that wasn’t enough, and in June they decided to close a few more, including the Sears at West Towne that had just finished downsizing and remodeling not even six months earlier (it’s set to shutter for good in September).
 Oh, there will still be a Sears in Madison, clear on the other side of town (at East Towne Mall), but even that won’t put salve on the wound of Sears being just a store that’s out of sight and out of mind to many shoppers.

 Yes, the woes of Sears has gotten a lot of media attention in recent years, both here in the U.S. and up in Canada, where a totally separate yet equally struggling entity with the Sears name closed its last store back in January after a chain-wide liquidation.
 The media attention is not surprising since Sears has always been a prestigious and internationally recognized name and, for better and worse, a bellwether in the retail industry ever since the days of the Sears catalog.
 But there’s another wound that West Towne, East Towne, and other shopping centers in Wisconsin and across the country are suffering right now:

 While they may not have had the same name prestige of Sears or JC Penney, a few other stores you likely haven’t heard of let alone been to have also struggled: Bergner’s.
 Carson’s.
 Elder-Beerman.
 Herberger’s.
 And two names that have been pretty prominent here in Wisconsin, Boston Store and Younkers.
 All 6 of those regional department store chains were under the same corporate umbrella and honeycomb logo of Bon-Ton.
 In the past decade or so, Bon-Ton’s fortunes have not been pretty, and in February they filed for Chapter 11 bankruptcy protection.
-No white knights came to Bon-Ton’s rescue; in fact the only successful bidders of the company’s assets at bankruptcy auction were two liquidators who changed the Chapter 11 to Chapter 7 — meaning the operations of Bon-Ton and its stores would eventually cease.
+No white knights came to Bon-Ton’s rescue.
+Matter of fact, the only successful bidders for the company’s assets at bankruptcy auction were two liquidators who changed the Chapter 11 to Chapter 7 — meaning the operations of Bon-Ton and its stores would eventually cease.

 But that’s not to be glib about Boston Store or any other store going under.
 The livelihood of those who worked there is about to be disrupted (which I can certainly empathize with).
 The businesses that employed them will readjust and reorganize, with some having to withstand the creditors and, worse, the venture capitalists and liquidators ready to pick them apart.
 Mall owners will also have to deal with more empty space.
 And all will have to adjust to the established reality of competing with online retailers.